mimblewimble/grin/doc/merkle.md

 Note that our sum MMR never actually fully deletes a key (i.e. output commitment) as subsequent leaf nodes aren't shifted and parents don't need rebalancing.
-Deleting a node just makes its storage in the tree unecessary, allowing for potential additional pruning of parent nodes.
+Deleting a node just makes its storage in the tree unnecessary, allowing for potential additional pruning of parent nodes.

 ### Key to Tree Insertion Position Index